How to Find a Vet

-When it comes to finding the ideal veterinarian for your loving fur or feather baby it is all about good reputation.
+When it comes time to find a vet for your loving fur or feather baby, it is all about good reputation.
 Forget about shiny office fronts, funny billboards and glitz-and-glam commercials — old-fashioned word-of-mouth is the best advertisement.
 Additionally, many vets have referral programs that offer discounts for both you and the friend who referred you.

 Before making the decision, you can always check if the vet’s practice is accredited by certain national animal hospital associations.
 Currently, the law does not require vet practices to be accredited.
 However, an accreditation shows commitment and devotion to maintaining high standards.

 What to Look for in a Good Vet

 When choosing your vet, you need to consider a plethora of factors.
 Those factors can be classified into three main groups:

 - Factors related to the practice, its services and policies.

 Here's a simple checklist of things to look for in the facility: